MicrosoftDocs/dataexplorer-docs/data-explorer/sql-kql-queries-and-stored-functions.md

 In this article, you'll learn how to run [stored functions](kusto/query/schema-entities/stored-functions.md) and [Kusto Query Language (KQL)](kusto/query/index.md) queries from an SQL compatible client.

+> [!NOTE]
-Note that this applies to parameterzied calls over TDS protocol also known as RPC calls.
+> The information in this article applies to running parameterized calls over the TDS protocol, also known as RPC calls.

 For more information, see the [overview on SQL Server emulation](sql-server-emulation-overview.md) in Azure Data Explorer.